Eberhard Bosslet

 Eberhard Bosslet (born 1953) is a German contemporary artist who has been producing site-specific art and architectural-related works, such as sculpture, installation, light art and painting, all indoors and outdoors, since 1979.

 Biography

 Eberhard Bosslet was born in 1953 in Speyer, Germany, He has lived in Berlin and Dresden.

-Bosslet co-founded the artist group, "Material & Effect" (Material & Wirkung) in Berlin in 1981, and since 1980, has been the co-director of the artistspace "MOPEDS" in Berlin/Kreuzberg that is involved in curating and managing non-conventional artshows.
+Bosslet co-founded the artist group, "Material & Effect" (Material & Wirkung) in Berlin in 1981, and since 1980, has been the co-director of the artist space "MOPEDS" in Berlin/Kreuzberg that is involved in curating and managing non-conventional art shows.